get-fabric/fulfillment-integration-tests/TROUBLESHOOT.md

 - The "teardown -> report cancelled" step ran

 The test itself failed if:
-- The "run test" step failed
+- The "run test" step ran and failed
 - The "teardown -> report failure" step ran

 <br/>

 ## Integration environment initialization failures

-### Detecting the initialization failure cause
+### Finding the initialization failure cause

 - In the cancelled GitHub workflow, go to the "cleanup" step output
 - In the list of pods, search for